 In 2012, a printed brochure (PDF) identified the locations of the poems in the downtown area.
 In 2014 an interactive Map showing all the locations of all the poems was begun.
 It is brought up to date as new poems are installed.

-As a bonus for Northfield residents, anyone wishing to have a poem installed on their own property, the installation stamps of the winning poems are available for use for a nominal fee.
+As a bonus for Northfield residents, anyone wishing to have a poem installed on their own property, the installation stamps of the winning poems are available for use with a damage deposit.
 Interested persons should contact the Public Works Department at 507-645-3020 for information about using a stamp on private property.
+Sidewalk Poetry Reservation Form